Home » Mechanical Engineering » An Overview to Diploma in Mechanical Engineering Subjects

 #1 Theory of Machines

-Hydraulic and Pneumatics this subject covers the fundamental aspects of fluid flow physics and properties of the fluid flow. and selection of hydraulic machinery for relevant applications. and you’ll learn about various flow measurement techniques.
+Hydraulic and Pneumatics This subject covers the fundamental aspects of fluid flow physics and properties of the fluid flow. and selection of hydraulic machinery for relevant applications. and you’ll learn about various flow measurement techniques.

 #2 Basic Thermal Engineering

-Basic Thermal Engineering, this subject will provide an understanding of the basic principles of thermodynamics. which is a must for an understanding of major fields of a mechanical engineering system.
+Basic Thermal Engineering, this subject will provide an understanding of the basic principles of thermodynamics. which is a must for an understanding of the major fields of a mechanical engineering system.

 #3 Manufacturing Technology-II